-"A snake! oh, a snake!' they scream ed.
+"A snake! oh, a snake!' they screamed.
 "Abby trod on a snake!"

-Abby screamed louder than before, just here, as she caught a second sight of the snake, coiling through the grass .--Louise saw it, too.
-Being a country bred cause my papa is gone to Europe, and he girl, and not in the least afraid of snakes, lett me here until his comming back." she dashed in after it.
+Abby screamed louder than before, just here, as she caught a second sight of the snake, coiling through the grass .-Louise saw it, too.
+Being a country bred girl, and not in the least afraid of snakes, she dashed in after it.
 It was a large water adder, and was probably more afraid of the girls than they were of it.
-Louise soon dispatched it, by the help of her stick, and, hanging it across the end. held it up, to call back the frightened troop.
-The girls scarcely dared to approach, even when they saw their enemy killed.
-But by degrees they came near, had stayed away.
-She stole along to her touched it with the stick, and breathed Alice?" bed, and stood leaning against it, as more freely.
-Abby was first among know anything about them, until Abby pulled down the clothes."
-"I'll try to forget all that they have done, and all the three weeks past," said Louise, wiping her eyes with her apron.
-"But, oh, Alice, I never, never can forget what happened before that !"
-"Did your mamma die ?" asked Alice softly and tenderly; for Louise had covered her eyes, as if to shut out some hor-"Oh, Alice I shall almost be glad when she does die !" sobbed Louise.
-Alice sat, silently wondering.
+Louise soon dispatched it, by the help of her The girls clustered into a corner to stick, and, hanging it across the end, whisper and giggle, as soon as she came held it up, to call back the frightened into the room, and expressed as plainly troop.
+The girls scarcely dared to apas they could without words, that she was proach, even when they saw their enemy very unwelcome, and they did wish she killed.
+But by degrees they came near, them.
+"If this snake hadn't been killed," said she, "we would none of us have ever dared come to the spring again!
+I declare.
+Louise,' and she turned suddenly toward her, "you are a real heroine, and a right generous girl, and I'll make friends with you!